 Noodles at Jackpot Dining

-As we'd just come from Hong Kong the day before, we were pretty much dead after that day of walking around the city and so we wanted something quick and easy for dinner.
+As we'd just come from Hong Kong the day before, we were pretty much dead after that day of walking around the Brisbane region, and so we wanted something quick and easy for dinner.

-We decided to head to Jackpot Dining, a Chinese place where you order at the counter and they give you one of those devices that buzzes when your food is ready.
-Boyfriend had the roasted duck and I had the steamed chicken.
-Both came with a choice of rice or noodle soup and we both chose the noodle soup.
+We decided to head to Jackpot Dining, a Chinese place where you order at the counter, and they give you one of those devices that buzzes when your food is ready.
+My ex had the roasted duck, and I had the steamed chicken.
+Both came with a choice of rice or noodle soup, and we both chose the noodle soup.

-The bowl was good but the noodles were a bit too thick to our liking and overcooked.
-Nevertheless, at the state we were in, it was an okay solution for that particular evening and at 10 AUD per dish, we really couldn't complain.
+The bowl was good, but the noodles were a bit too thick to our liking and overcooked.
+Nevertheless, in the state we were in, it was an okay solution for that particular evening, and at 10 AUD / 7 USD per dish, we really couldn't complain.

 Day 2: Mount Coot-tha and the Brisbane Botanic Gardens

-The Mount Coot-tha Lookout spot can easily be reached by car and there's a parking spot at the top if you're driving yourself.
-You can also take the bus there, but from the CBD it takes around an hour and a half while a car will get you there in less than 20 minutes.
+The Mount Coot-Tha Lookout spot can easily be reached by car, and there's a parking spot at the top if you're driving yourself.
+You can also take the bus there, but from the Brisbane CBD, it takes around an hour and a half, while a car will get you there in less than 20 minutes.

-The lookout is a concrete platform at the top of the mountain that gives you great views of the city.
+The lookout is a concrete platform at the top of the mountain that gives you great city views.
 There's also a restaurant there and, as in many places in Queensland, you can use the free public toilets here.

 If you haven't looked up hikes beforehand, you can check the map of the mountain on which they're all laid out.

-We'd hoped to see the JC Falls but when we got there, they'd clearly dried up.
+We'd hoped to see the JC Falls, but they'd clearly dried up when we got there.
 The picnic area was nice, though.

-From JC Falls, it's only a 15-minute walk to the entrance of the Brisbane Botanic Gardens Mount Coot-tha and I think they're one of thé places to visit in Brisbane city.
+It's only a 15-minute walk from JC Falls to the entrance of the Brisbane Botanic Gardens Mount Coot-Tha, and I think they're one of the best places to visit in the city.
 They're named that way to distinguish them from the botanical gardens in the CBD and are free to enter.

-Now when you get there, it's a bit confusing as there's a little stretch of botanic garden right by the entry road and if you don't look further, you'll be highly disappointed as it's really tiny.
-The actual entrance to the botanical gardens lies higher up, behind the planetarium building.
+Now when you get there, it's a bit confusing as there's a little stretch of the botanic garden right by the entry road, and if you don't look further, you'll be highly disappointed as it's really tiny.
+The actual entrance to the botanical gardens lies higher up, behind the Sir Thomas Brisbane Planetarium.

-When we saw that you can freely access the planetarium (but not its shows), we planned to do so after our visit to the gardens but the gardens were so big that we didn't make it out in time.
-So if you're interested in space and star stuff, it's best to plan your visit.
+When we saw that you could freely access the planetarium (but not its shows), we planned to do so after we visited the gardens.
+But the gardens were so big that we didn't make it out in time.
+So if you're interested in space and star stuff, planning your visit is best.

 Anyway, the botanical garden!